pdiotis/wisdom-quotes-api/README.md

 # wisdom-quotes-api
-demo microservice that returns wisdom quotes
+Dockerized FastAPI service that provides random wisdom quotes, as a demo.